Tuesday, 12 November 2024

 Rachel PAYNE (South-Eastern Metropolitan) (12:25): I thank the minister for her detailed response to the question.
 By way of supplementary, occupational violence and aggression in the mental health sector is an ongoing and serious issue.
 We did hear from many lived-experience workers as well as many of the nurses in the sector just recently on this, and it is an issue that is likely to worsen if understaffing is to continue, so I ask: what is the minister doing to ensure that mental health service workers are being kept safe and understaffing is being addressed?

 Ingrid STITT (Western Metropolitan – Minister for Mental Health, Minister for Ageing, Minister for Multicultural Affairs) (12:25): Thank you for the supplementary, Ms Payne.
 I do not know if I can do it justice in the 1 minute that I have got, but a lot of work is going on.
 Obviously there are key recommendations in the royal commission final report around reducing occupational violence, reducing restraint and compulsory treatment.
-Of course the flip side to that is making sure that is not at the expense of the safety of our workforce, so I am very mindful of the need to get that balance right.
+Of course the flip side to that is making sure that it is not at the expense of the safety of our workforce, so I am very mindful of the need to get that balance right.
 Our chief mental health nurse, who sits within Safer Care Victoria, is doing a lot of work right across particularly the acute sector of mental health in making sure that occupational health and safety is at the forefront of how our acute services are operating.
 I am very happy to provide a little bit more detail outside of the standing orders for you on other work that is happening.